Doloris: Dual Conditional Diffusion Implicit Bridges with Sparsity Masking Strategy for Unpaired Single-Cell Perturbation Estimation: Abstract

 \section{Abstract}

 Estimating single-cell responses across various perturbations facilitates the identification of key genes and enhances drug screening, significantly boosting experimental efficiency.
-However, single-cell sequencing is a destructive process, making it impossible to capture the same cell’s phenotype before and after perturbation.
-Consequently, data collected under perturbed and unperturbed conditions are inherently unpaired.
-Existing methods either attempt to forcibly pair unpaired data using random sampling, or neglect the inherent relationship between unperturbed and perturbed cells during the modeling.
-In this work, we propose a framework based on Dual Diffusion Implicit Bridges (DDIB) to learn the mapping between different data distributions, effectively addressing the challenge of unpaired data.
-We further interpret this framework as a form of data augmentation.
-We integrate gene regulatory network (GRN) information to propagate perturbation signals in a biologically meaningful way, and further incorporate a masking mechanism to predict silent genes, improving the quality of generated profiles.
-Moreover, gene expression under the same perturbation often varies significantly across cells, frequently exhibiting a bimodal distribution that reflects intrinsic heterogeneity.
-To capture this, we introduce a more suitable evaluation metric.
-We propose \textbf{Unlasting}, dual conditional diffusion models that overcome the problem of unpaired single-cell perturbation data and strengthen the model’s insight into perturbations under the guidance of the GRN, with a dedicated mask model designed to improve generation quality by predicting silent genes.
-In addition, we introduce a biologically grounded evaluation metric that better reflects the inherent heterogeneity in single-cell responses.
+However, single-cell sequencing is a destructive process, making it impossible to capture the same cell's phenotype before and after perturbation.
+Consequently, data collected under perturbed and unperturbed conditions are inherently unpaired, creating a critical yet unresolved problem in single-cell perturbation modeling.
+Moreover, the high dimensionality and sparsity of single-cell expression make direct modeling prone to focusing on zeros and neglecting meaningful patterns.
+To address these problems, we propose a new paradigm for single-cell perturbation modeling.
+Specifically, we leverage dual diffusion models to learn the control and perturbed distributions separately, and implicitly align them through a shared Gaussian latent space, without requiring explicit cell pairing.
+Furthermore, we introduce a sparsity masking strategy in which the mask model learns to predict zero-expressed genes, allowing the diffusion model to focus on capturing meaningful patterns among expressed genes and thereby preserving diversity in high-dimensional sparse data.
+We introduce \textbf{Doloris}, a generative framework that defines a new paradigm for modeling unpaired, high-dimensional, and sparse single-cell perturbation data.
+It leverages dual conditional diffusion models for separate learning of control and perturbed distributions, complemented by a sparsity masking strategy to enhance prediction of zero-valued genes.
 The results on publicly available datasets show that our model effectively captures the diversity of single-cell perturbations and achieves state-of-the-art performance.
+To facilitate reproducibility, we include the code in the supplementary materials.
+Code available at \url{https://github.com/ChangxiChi/Doloris}.